 I’m A Celebrity...Get Me Out Of Here is a staple in the TV schedule throughout winter.
 As the nights grow darker it’s nice to have the assurance of watching some of the most famous faces in TV, film, and music tough it out in the jungle.
-However, as the pandemic continued ITV bosses had to adapt the show for Nov.
-2020.
-So what’s the prize on I’m A Celebrity...Get Me Out Of Here?
-The 20th series is going to look seriously different.
-However, for the one contestant who can tough it out the winnings could be really sweet.
+However, when coronavirus struck this year, ITV bosses had to adapt the show for November 2020.
+The location and airing schedule have both changed, but what about other aspects of the show?
+What’s the prize on I’m A Celebrity...Get Me Out Of Here 2020, for example?
+Will it looks different this year?

-This years I’m A Celebrity will be taking place in Gwrych Castle in Abergele, North Wales.
+This year's I’m A Celebrity is currently taking place in Gwrych Castle in Abergele, North Wales.
 It's far from the usually exotic Australian jungle viewers and contestants are used to.
-And while their destination may be slightly different, contestants will still come up against adapted tasks and challenges in a bid to be crowned King or Queen of the Jungle (or Castle in this case.)
-Winning I’m A Celebrity comes with a cool prize.
+And while their destination may be slightly different, contestants are still up against some pretty brutal tasks and challenges in a bid to build team morale, win favour with the public, and ultimately be crowned King or Queen of the Jungle (or Castle in this case).